ReemSchur/blackjack-project/README.md

 ---

-## 📸 Screenshot
-*(To add a screenshot: Take a picture of the game, add it to this folder as `screenshot.png`, and it will appear here.)*

----

 ## 🧩 Overview
 This project is a complete, full-stack implementation of the game **Blackjack (21)**, built from scratch to demonstrate a deep understanding of modern web architecture.